Noshad22/jquery.wallpainter/README.md

   independentChannels: false,      // color channels are independent? (boolean)
   distribution: "bell",            // statistical distribution of noise ("bell", "uniform", "triangular" or number)
   bias: 0,                         // bias of the statistical distribution (positive for bias toward fromColor)
-  randomFunction: /* internal */   // function to generate random number (arguments are distribution, bias, x and y) });
+  randomFunction: /* internal */   // function to generate random numbers (arguments are distribution, bias, x and y) });
 ```